top of page

 We are thankful to have a congregation with many children.
 We encourage all parents to train their children to participate in the Sunday worship gathering.

 We provide nursery for children up to age 3 for the entire worship service, which includes play, snacks, prayer, Bible reading, and worship.
-During the sermon, children ages 4 to second grade could attend a children’s lesson, which includes a Bible story, sing-along time, and Scripture memory.
 For children who remain in the service, we provide a children’s bulletins to help them connect with the service.
 Every week, we memorize and recite Scripture, using the Truth78 Fighter Verse sets.

-Outside of Sunday mornings, the youth meet for a community group on Sunday afternoon, where they work through various book studies on biblical topics.
+Outside of Sunday mornings, the youth meet for a community group on Sunday afternoon, where they study the Bible or work through various book studies on biblical topics.
 A number of our families also participate in Awana or Bible Study Fellowship programs at other churches throughout the week.

 Our church library is full of resources to aid parents in discipling their children and to help children learn from God’s written Word about the living Word, Jesus, and what it means to be disciples of Jesus in all areas of life.